Bar of Northern Ireland: Development of the Bar of Northern Ireland

 The profession of barrister has been in existence in Ireland since the arrival of the common law system in the 12th century, and co-existed with the profession of aigne until the abolition of the native Brehon law system in approximately the 17th century.

-In 1541, the Honorable Society of King’s Inns was established on what is now the site of the Four Courts.
+In 1541, the Honorable Society of King's Inns was established on what is now the site of the Four Courts.
 This meant that Irish barristers could now train within Ireland, albeit with an obligation to keep terms in one of the Inns of Court in London.
 This requirement was costly to Irish barristers and was a contentious issue until it was abolished by the Barristers’ Admission (Ireland) Act, 1885.

 The regulation of barristers in Ireland increased during the 18th century.
-The Benchers of the Honorable Society of King’s Inns was the profession's de facto governing body.
+The Benchers of the Honorable Society of King's Inns was the profession's de facto governing body.
 Originally, the Benchers consisted of the Lord Chancellor, the judges of the superior courts, some senior officers of the superior courts and all the senior members of the Bar, including the Attorney-General, the Solicitor General and the three Serjeants.
 The Benchers had the power to censure or disbar barristers.

 At a meeting of the Irish Bar in February 1816, the Law Library Society was established for the purposes of providing a subscription-based lending library of legal texts to practising barristers.
 This led to the development of the Law Library as a distinctive feature of the Irish Bar whereby members of the Bar practised not from chambers but from a common library to which they subscribed.

 The General Council of the Bar of Ireland was established following a meeting of the Irish Bar in 1897.

+Following the Partition of Ireland in 1921, all existing members of the Bar of Ireland became members of both the Bar of Ireland and the Bar of Northern Ireland, with all members having a right of audience in the courts of both jurisdictions.
+The Bar of Ireland agreed to provide the Bar of Northern Ireland with copies of law reports in order to assist it in establishing a library.